Yanda Pyissi

+Yanda Pyissi is regarded as an important progenitor of Burmese royal lineage; the kings of Ava from Mohnyin Thado to Narapati II, as well as all monarchs of the Konbaung dynasty, are counted among his descendants.

 Early life

-He was born Ot-Hla Nge (အုတ်လှငယ်) c. early 1240s to a senior official family in Pagan (Bagan).
-His father was Yazathingyan, then a minister (အမတ်) at the Pagan court, and his mother may have been Saw Khin Htut, a daughter of King Kyaswa of Pagan.
-He had an elder brother Ot-Hla Gyi, and two younger sisters Saw San and Saw Soe.
-The family grew up in Pagan where his father eventually rose to be the chief minister by 1248.
+He was born Ot-Hla Nge (အုတ်လှငယ်) in the early 1240s into a prominent official family in Pagan (Bagan).
+His father was Yazathingyan, who at the time served as a minister (အမတ်) at the Pagan court, while his mother is believed to have been Saw Khin Htut, a daughter of King Kyaswa of Pagan.
+He had one elder brother, Ot-Hla Gyi, and two younger sisters, Saw San and Saw Soe.
+The family resided in Pagan, where Yazathingyan advanced in rank, attaining the office of chief minister by 1248.

 Career

 He and his elder brother both followed his father's footsteps, and by the late 1250s had entered the royal service.
 The first mention of Ot-Hla Nge in the Burmese chronicles came in 1258 when he was sent by the young king Narathihapate to the front to Missagiri (in present-day Rakhine State) where the army had been trying to put down a rebellion, with an order to execute Thray Pyissapate, the commander of the operation, for his failure to defeat the rebellion.
 Fortunately for Thray Pyissapate, Ot-Hla Nge was intercepted midway by his father, who was on his way back from Martaban (Mottama), having put down a rebellion there.

 In 1259–60, both brothers accompanied their father, then commander-in-chief, on the second Missagiri campaign (in present-day Rakhine State).
 The campaign ended Missagiri's two-year-old rebellion, and Yazathingyan sent Ot-Hla Nge to Pagan to inform the king of the news of victory.
 He rushed back to Pagan but he was promptly arrested by the capital guards on the order of the king.
 The impetuous young king, who had been anxiously waiting for news from the front, initially believed Ot-Hla Nge had fled the battlefield, and returned with the bad news.
 But Ot-Hla Nge carried the news of the victory, and his life was spared.
 But their father died on the return trip.
 Both brothers both vied to succeed their father's title Yazathingyan.
 The king refused but allowed them to serve at his court with the titles of Ananda Pyissi and Yanda Pyissi, respectively.